vfarcic/devops26/manuscript/15-advanced-pipelines.md

 We'll create a new branch and replace the content of `jenkins-x.yml` with the command that follows.

-I> You'll see `# This is new` and `# This was modified` comments so that it's easier to figure out which parts of the pipeline are new or moodified, and which are left unchanged.
+I> You'll see `# This is new` and `# This was modified` comments so that it's easier to figure out which parts of the pipeline are new or modified, and which are left unchanged.

 ```bash
 git checkout -b better-pipeline